dotnet/docs/docs/core/install/templates.md

 ## Uninstall template

-Templates are installed through the [dotnet new](../tools/dotnet-new.md) SDK command with the `-u` parameter.
+Templates are uninstalled through the [dotnet new](../tools/dotnet-new.md) SDK command with the `-u` parameter.
 You can either provide the NuGet package identifier of a template, or a folder that contains the template files.

 ### NuGet package